 Frank’s velvety contralto works perfectly with the cohort of veterans backing her on her new single, the first vinyl release in the label’s history.
 Dennis Luxion, known widely as the last word in any discussion of Chicago jazz 88 men, and multi-Grammy winner Billy Flynn on guitar form the core of the harmonic and melodic support behind Frank’s vocal stylings.
 The swinging-est rhythm section on wax is filled out by longtime Jimmy Rogers drummer Dean Haas and bassist Ben E. Miller, on loan from Frank’s venerable Hannah Frank Group.
 The combination of veteran sidemen from Chicago’s jazz and blues scenes, paired with Frank’s voice, produces a sound that is quintessentially Chicago, featured on the new 45 rpm 7-inch record.

 She also performs solo and with Hananh Frank Group.
 The band has performed at Chicago venues including House of Blues Chicago, Mayne Stage, Hardrock Cafe, Glenwood Avenue Arts Festival and listening rooms.
 She has been interviewed on local radio and her music has been heard on WDCB 90.9 FM, WLUW 88.7 FM.
-She has composed hundreds of folk/roots songs, and over 80 lyrics are featured in her recent collection The Shaman & Me, an e-book of lyrics.
+She has composed hundreds of folk/roots songs.

 - Comes Love / Hannah Frank (Random Chance Records, NYC) 7-inch 45 rpm vinyl (2019)